 - Michael Owiti – Academia Liaison

 - Brian Wesaala – Project Leader

 The Football Foundation for Africa wishes to congratulate the team and thank them for their efforts.
-The committee works on volunteer basis.
+The committee works on a volunteer basis.

 It was a great honour to have the late Alan Onyango’s family well represented at this year’s event.
 Alan’s brother Marvin Agumba (National Bank of Kenya) has been a regular participant at the tournament.
-This year he was joined by Alan’s father Mr. Nehemiah Onyango and Alan’s partner Selaine Jomo together with their 2 children Furaha Jomo and Sankara Jomo.
+This year he was joined by Alan’s father Mr Nehemiah Onyango and Alan’s partner Selaine Jomo together with their 2 children Furaha Jomo and Sankara Jomo.

-Mr. Onyango was full of praise for the initiative, citing it as a great show of strong friendship.
+Mr Onyango was full of praise for the initiative, citing it as a great show of strong friendship.
 Selaine was equally appreciative of the efforts the organisers have made to keep the tournament going and promised her full support.
 The organisers were thankful for their presence and support and have committed to working closely with the family to ensure a lasting legacy.